zhuliang21/data-science-ml-econ/week_03/practice_exam_review.md

 ---

 **Qestion 2**: Which of the following types of errors goes along with regression?

 Note: There are two type of modeling: Regression and Classification.

-Regression is when you predict a **continuous** value, e.g. the price of a house, the temperature, etc; Classification is when you predict a **discrete** value, e.g. whether an email is spam or not, whether a customer will buy a product or not, etc.
+- Regression is when you predict a **continuous** value, e.g. the price of a house, the temperature, etc;
+- Classification is when you predict a **discrete** value, e.g. whether an email is spam or not, whether a customer will buy a product or not, etc.

-Option A: You predict a customer would purcase, and they do not purchase.
+Option A: You predict a customer would purchase, and they do not purchase.

 Explanation: This is an example of classification error because you are predicting a discrete value (whether the customer will purchase or not).